Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Preliminaries

 \end{lem} This shows in particular that the expression in the right-hand side is independent of the truncation parameter, as soon as the latter is small enough.
-Choosing for instance $\eta_i=\rr_i$ this provides an exact ``electric" representation for $\F$.
+Choosing for instance $\eta_i=\rr_i$ this provides an exact electric representation for $\F$.

-We next present a Neumann local version of the energy first introduced in \cite{as} : consider $U$ a subset of $\R^\d$ with piecewise $C^1$ boundary, bounded or unbounded (here we will mostly use hyperrectangles and their complements) and introduce a modified version of the minimal distance
+We next present a Neumann local version of the energy first introduced in \cite{as} : consider $U$ a subset of $\R^\d$ with piecewise $C^1$ boundary, bounded or unbounded (here we will mostly use hyperrectangles and their complements), $\Omega$ a subset of $U$ (typically a subcube or ball), and introduce a modified version of the minimal distance